Hannah Neeleman: Personal life

-Neeleman met her husband, Daniel, in Utah, and they got engaged three weeks later.
-On her website, Neeleman writes that she met Daniel during the summer break preceding her senior year at Juilliard.
+Neeleman was first introduced to her husband Daniel through a mutual friend while attending Juilliard.
+(Note: On her website, Neeleman writes that she met Daniel during the summer break preceding her senior year at Juilliard.)
+Six months later, he used his connections to ensure he sat next to her on a JetBlue flight, and they began dating afterwards.
+They got engaged three weeks later.
+They were married in July 2011 at the Manti Utah Temple.
 Daniel is also a Latter-day Saint (Mormon), and grew up in a family of nine children.
 He is the son of David Neeleman, who founded five airlines, including JetBlue, and led efforts to take TAP Air Portugal private.

 The couple spent several years living in Brazil for Daniel's job as director of home security company, Vigzul, which was founded by his father.
 Upon returning to the United States, Daniel attended business school at the University of Utah while serving on the board of a different security company.
 They spent three years looking for farmland and initially purchased a different farm in 2017 prior to purchasing Ballerina Farm in 2018.

-Neeleman told The New York Times that the family hires a personal assistant, a homeschool teacher for five of her school-aged children, and an occasional babysitter.
-Hannah and Daniel have a total of eight children, with three sons and five daughters.
-The couple continue to practice Mormonism as members of the Church of Jesus Christ of Latter Day Saints.
+Neeleman told The New York Times in 2024 that the family hires a personal assistant, a homeschool teacher for five of her school-aged children, and an occasional babysitter.
+Hannah and Daniel have a total of nine children, with three sons and six daughters.
+The couple were raised in Mormonism as members of the Church of Jesus Christ of Latter Day Saints, which they still adhere to.